SithuSoe04/cse15l-lab-reports/labreport1.md

 # Lab Report 1: Remote Access and File System

 ### Overview
 In Week 1, we learned how to log into a course-specific account on ieng6.
 In the following blog, I will be laying out the series of steps I took to access a remote server from my own computer.
 I will also be going over some newly learned commands that I used to navigate my own computer and the remote computer.
-Please note that the following instructions are specifically only for Mac users since I went through the entire process with a Macbook.
-If you use a Windows computer, the following steps may not work for you.
+Please note that the following instructions are **specifically only for Mac users**.

 ### Step 1: Installing Visual Studio Code